joielechong/iso-country-flags-svg-collection/README.md

 Typing "make" will then generate icon sets with the resolutions defined above for all country-squared icons.

 ## TODO

-Notice: the repository gets currently (as of 2012-12-17) lots of changes.
-If you want to change/add something, please first contact [Jakob Flierl](https://github.com/koppi).

 We try to keep the TODO list short.
 You can [browse issues](https://github.com/koppi/iso-country-flags-svg-collection/issues) related to iso-country-flags-svg-collection to see, what's being worked on.